fpl/lovergine.com/posts/2026-01-19-terramaster-take-2.md

 title: A Terramaster NAS with Debian, take two.
 date: 2026-01-19 13:00
-tags: debian, configuration, personal computing, technology
+tags: debian, configurations, personal computing, technology
 summary: More settings for Terramaster with plain Debian OS.
 ---